broadinstitute/tgg-terraform-modules/scheduled-cloudfunction/README.md

 This attempts to provide a reusable module for creating scheduled cloudfunctions as described here: https://cloud.google.com/scheduler/docs/tut-pub-sub

 The idea is that you end up with a cloudscheduler schedule, which sends a message to a pub/sub queue that triggers the desired function.
-Our environment almost exlusively uses slack as a notification target, so you must provide a slack channel name for function notifications.
+The module needs to be provided a service account email.
+The service accounts needs to have the IAM permissions required for running the function -- you are responsible for creating the service account, and granting it permissions.

 ## Required inputs